vishaldeyiiest/eStreams-in-all-optical-networks-for-static-environment/README.md

 ## Results
 - Results computed by heuristics in polynomial time are very close to optimal.

-## Future Work
+## Published Work
-- Paper on this work titled "An Offline Scheme for Reducing Cost of Protection in All-Optical WDM Mesh Networks with Fast Recovery" is under peer review in International Journal of Parallel, Emergent and Distributed Systems, Taylor and Francis, UK.
+- Paper on this work titled "An Offline Scheme for Reducing Cost of Protection in All-Optical WDM Mesh Networks with Fast Recovery" is accepted in International Journal of Parallel, Emergent and Distributed Systems, Taylor and Francis, UK.